flatsurf/intervalxt/README.md

 ## Build from the Source Code Repository

-We are following a standard autoconf setup, i.e., you can create the library `src/libintervalxt` with the following:
+We are following a standard autoconf setup, i.e., you can build intervalxt with the following:

 ```
 git clone --recurse-submodules https://github.com/flatsurf/intervalxt.git